loadmill/loadmill-node/README.md

 const testPlan = await loadmill.runTestPlan(
     {
         id: "test-plan-uuid"
-        options: {
+        options: { //optional
-            additionalDescription: "description to add", //optional - added at the end of of each test suite }
+            additionalDescription: "description to add", // added at the end of of each test suite
+            labels: ["label1", "label2"] // run suites that have flows assigned to specific label/s
+        }
     },
     { "parameterKey": "overrided value" } //optional